teaching-js/js-primer/content/basics/functions.md

 const returns10 = () => 10
 const greet = name => "Hello " + name

-// fr the example above we get the much nicer array.map(item => item + 1)
+// for the example above we get the much nicer array.map(item => item + 1)

 // But arrow functions also have one special property!